 - Place dried chick peas in a glass bowl and cover with water.
 Chick peas will double in size, make sure there is enough water covering so they will still be submerged as they soak.
 Soak overnight, or a minimum of 8 hours.
 Drain.
 Rinse.
 Drain again.

-- Serve at room temperature, drizzled with olive oil, sprinkle on the chick peas that were set aside and some paprika.
+- Serve at room temperature.
+Sprinkle on the chick peas that were set aside and some paprika or za'atar.